 Alongside academic learning, BISS is committed to the development of students as individuals, so that after they leave school, they have sufficient self-knowledge to steer themselves towards leading happy and fulfilling lives.
 This is a joint effort between the parents and the school, and the school’s part is carried out in the following ways;

-- -Norwegian Law and Social services.
-The school nurse, Lydia Amundsen, visits the school two days a week and is available for confidential advice on health and emotional wellbeing.
+-Norwegian Law and Social services.
+The school nurse visits the school four days a week and is available for confidential advice on health and emotional wellbeing.